Tong, West Yorkshire: Landmarks

 Tong Hall, a Queen Anne manor house built in the late 17th century, replaced an older building—a capital messuage (manor house) is recorded in 1343 as part of the holdings of the Tong family, but was destroyed by fire around 1700.
 In 1702 Sir George Tempest built the present Tong Hall to designs by Theophilus Shelton.
 Further alterations took place in 1773 under the direction of architect John Platt.
-The estate and hall remained with the Tempest family until 1941, when the hall was subsequently used for a number of functions such as a Co-operative Youth Centre, a training college, a hall of residence, a museum, and its current use as a business centre with suites of offices.
-This small privately owned country estate complex contains high-tech businesses, including internet dating companies.
+The estate and hall remained with the Tempest family until 1941, when the hall was subsequently used for a number of functions such as a Co-operative Youth Centre, a training college, a hall of residence, a museum, and its current use as a business centre.

-St James Church is the village's listed parish church (see the history section below), located between the Greyhound pub and the Marriott hotel.
+St James Church is the village's listed parish church (see the history section above).
 The 12th-century chapel situated on Tong Lane formed the southern boundary of Tong Park.
 Other structures included a water corn mill, documented in 1218/19.
 Archaeological investigations in 1979 found the remains of a probable earlier chapel, dating to the 11th century, standing within the foundations of the 12th century chapel.
 A grave marker found during these works implies that there was a burial ground here prior to the 12th-century, suggesting that Tong was possibly a pre-Conquest settlement.

 A former schoolroom opposite the parish church is used as a village gathering place, and a learning centre.
 The village post office operated from these premises, but following recent post office closures, it is no longer operational.